ljvmiranda921/ljvmiranda921.github.io/about/about.md

 I like [building things](https://github.com/ljvmiranda921).

-I started this site to tell the story of my journey in tech.
+I started this site to tell the story of my tech journey.
 I believe in **technology's enabling power, especially in developing countries like the Philippines**.
 I aspire to usher that potential&mdash;even for just a tiny bit.
 There is still a long way to go, and this site records my progress.